cloudfoundry/bosh-package-golang-release/README.md

 To run tests `cd tests/ && BOSH_ENVIRONMENT=vbox ./run.sh`

+## Adding a new golang line

+To add a new line, edit the variable in the top of `dev/add-line` Execute the script, commit changes, and update the pipeline.

 ### Windows

 You will need to set the following variables, for example: